 There is a large structure of Nandi, the bull of Shiva constructed entirely out of granite on the 800th step of the 1000 steps of the temple.
 The temple’s deity is made of gold and the temple doors are of silver.
-The Chamundeshwari Temple is thought about as a Shakti Peetha and one amongst the 18 Maha Shakti Peethas.
+The Chamundeshwari Temple is thought of as a Shakti Peetha and one among the 18 Maha Shakti Peethas.
 It is known as Krouncha Pitham as the location was known in the Puranic period of times as Krouncha Puri.

 Sati was not able to withstand this insult.
 So, Devi Sati gave her life by jumping into the fire of Havan organized by her father King Daksh.
-When Lord Shiva was running around the planet carrying her body that Lord Vishnu divided the body into 51 parts utilizing his Sudarshan chakra.
+When Lord Shiva was running around the planet carrying her body Lord Vishnu divided the body into 51 parts utilizing his Sudarshan chakra.
 Out of those 51 parts, from which the ‘Hair’ of Sati fell to this place.
 Here Sati is called Chamundeshwari.

-The Chamundi hill is believed to have been known after the Deity Chamundi, who is a version of Parvati or Durga.
-A great deal of devotees visits the temple all over the year, drawn by its magnificence and charm.
+The Chamundi hill is believed to have been known after the Deity Chamundi, which is a version of Parvati or Durga.
+A great deal of devotees visit the temple all over the year, drawn by its magnificence and charm.
 The Chamundi hills are the abode of Maa Chamundeshwari.
 She stays in the hills and blesses the city.
 The temple structure is among the finest specimens of Dravidian design of architecture, a wonderful art piece and elegance.
 The exquisitely sculpted structure of Nandi was a present from the Maharaja Dodda Devaraja Wodeyar.
 The Goddess is extremely revered amongst the devotees.